Brunnen: History

+Three Polish romantic poets, Adam Mickiewicz, Zygmunt Krasiński and Antoni Edward Odyniec stayed here overnight on 27/28 August 1830.

 Winston Churchill spent his honeymoon in Brunnen.
-J.M.W.
-Turner painted several views from Brunnen, among his late watercolours, in the 1840s.
+J. M. W. Turner painted several views from Brunnen, among his late watercolours, in the 1840s.

 In 1947, the Swiss League for the Protection of Nature organised an international conference on the protection of nature in Brunnen.
 It resulted in the creation of the International Union for Conservation of Nature in 1948.